farhanaugustine/Temporal_Behavior_Analysis/README.md

     *   **total_time_spent:** Calculates the total time spent on each behavior.
      *  **granger_causality:** Performs Granger Causality Test.

-7.  **View Results:** The output files (Excel files, plots, etc.) will be saved in subfolders within the main "YOLO Output Folder" you selected.
+7.  **View Results:** The output files (Excel files, plots, etc.) will be saved within the main "YOLO Output Folder" you selected.
 The log window will also show where the files are saved.

 # Advanced Usage